 All students working toward earning a Ph.D. in our department must take a number of required courses as well as a certain number of elective hours.
-Students must take three courses (9 hours) in a first/primary area and three courses (9 hours) in a second area of concentration.
-Please see the Graduate Handbook for additional details.
+Please see the Graduate Handbook on the Forms & Resources page for additional details.

 What grades do I need to get to stay in the program?

 Graduate students must maintain at least a 3.0 GPA.
 Furthermore, students who earn more than 8 hours of B- or lower grades or more than 4 hours of grades lower than C are subject to dismissal.
 Courses where a student earns a C- or lower do not count toward the degree and must be repeated.

 What are the minimum and maximum number of hours I can take per semester?

 Students normally take 9 or 10 hours (three classes) per semester.
 Funded students must take at least 8 hours during the fall and spring semesters A course load above 16 hours is considered an overload and must be approved by both the Graduate Education Committee (first) and the Associate Dean for Graduate Affairs.
 Requests exceeding 18 hours will not be approved.
 Requests for overloads must be made to the Graduate Coordinator.

 How many hours of 50000-level coursework can I apply toward my degree?

 How many individual investigations (6/72896) and research hours (6/72898) can I apply toward my degree?